Custom HTTP Endpoint

 -

-(String)It specifies the URL path (following your Skygear server endpoint) that the cloud code will respond to.
+name(String)It specifies the URL path (following your Skygear server endpoint) that the cloud code will respond to.
 Some examples are shown below:

-@skygear.handler('foo') # accepting: # - https://<your-end-point>/foo # not accepting: # - https://<your-end-point>/foo/ # - https://<your-end-point>/foo/bar @skygear.handler('foo/') # accepting: # - https://<your-end-point>/foo/ # - https://<your-end-point>/foo/a # - https://<your-end-point>/foo/a/ # - https://<your-end-point>/foo/a/b # it will redirect to https://<your-end-point>/foo/ upon a request to: # - https://<your-end-point>/foo @skygear.handler('abc/def') # accepting: # - https://<your-end-point>/abc/def # this will override another handler of 'abc/' if it exists # not accepting: # - https://<your-end-point>/abc # - https://<your-end-point>/abc/
+@skygear.handler('foo') # accepting: # - https://<your-end-point>/foo # not accepting: # - https://<your-end-point>/foo/ # - https://<your-end-point>/foo/bar @skygear.handler('foo/') # accepting: # - https://<your-end-point>/foo/ # - https://<your-end-point>/foo/a # - https://<your-end-point>/foo/a/ # - https://<your-end-point>/foo/a/b # it will redirect to https://<your-end-point>/foo/ upon a request to: # - https://<your-end-point>/foo @skygear.handler('abc/def') # accepting: # - https://<your-end-point>/abc/def # this will override another handler of 'abc/' if it exists # not accepting: # - https://<your-end-point>/abc # - https://<your-end-point>/abc/When a route is not recognized, it will give you the response

-, which is the same as requesting directly to your Skygear endpoint. -
+{"result": {"status":"OK"}}, which is the same as requesting directly to your Skygear endpoint. -

-(List of Strings, optional)It specifies the HTTP request methods allowed on the URL.
+method(List of Strings, optional)It specifies the HTTP request methods allowed on the URL.
 Possible options are

-.The Skygear server will return an HTTP 404 error if the request method is not allowed.
+GET,POST,PUTandDELETE.The Skygear server will return an HTTP 404 error if the request method is not allowed.

 The default value is

-['GET', 'POST', 'PUT']
+['GET', 'POST', 'PUT'].Tips:

 You can create different functions to handle different request methods for the same endpoint, for example:

-@skygear.handler('my_endpoint', method=['GET']) def handle_get(request): pass @skygear.handler('my_endpoint', method=['POST']) def handle_post(request): pass
+@skygear.handler('my_endpoint', method=['GET']) def handle_get(request): pass @skygear.handler('my_endpoint', method=['POST']) def handle_post(request): pass -

-means that the only authenticated users are allowed to access the endpoint.Since the handler accepts requests from third parties, for authentication purpose it needs to send an HTTP request with the headers
+user_requiredtoTruemeans that the only authenticated users are allowed to access the endpoint.Since the handler accepts requests from third parties, for authentication purpose it needs to send an HTTP request with the headers

-containing your app's API Key and the authenticated user's access token.An example request using cURL is:
+X-Skygear-API-KeyandX-Skygear-Access-Tokencontaining your app's API Key and the authenticated user's access token.An example request using cURL is:

-You can obtain the user ID of the authenticated user by
+curl -H "X-Skygear-API-Key: your-api-key" \ -H "X-Skygear-Access-Token: user-access-token" \ https://your-server-endpoint/your-handler-endpointYou can obtain the user ID of the authenticated user by

 Function Arguments

-The function should take one argument, request
+The function should take one argument, request,

-which is a Request
+which is a Request object

 from the werkzeug library.